nonomal/cloudflare-error-page/README.md

 ## What does this project do?

-This project creates customized error pages that mimics the well-known Cloudflare error page.
-You can also embed it into your website.
+This project creates customized error pages that mimic the well-known Cloudflare error page.
+You can also embed it into your own website.

 ## Online Editor